ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/auth.md

 Now let's wire up the function.
 The `login()` function will be partially provided to you.
 Your **challenge** is to complete it's implementation and make the tests pass.

-Consult the <a href="https://capacitorjs.com/docs/apis/storage" target="_blank">Capacitor Storage API</a> documentation if you get stuck.
+Consult the <a href="https://capacitorjs.com/docs/apis/preferences" target="_blank">Capacitor Preferences API</a> documentation if you get stuck.
 If you need assistance, please let your instructor know.

-**`src/core/auth/useAuthentication.tsx`**
+**`src/core/session/useSession.tsx`**

 ```TypeScript
 ...